Computer vision

 Here's everything you need to know about Ensemble Learning.
-Understand how Ensemble Learning works, explore various techniques and discover the most popular ensemble learning applications.
+Find out how Ensemble Learning works, explore various techniques and discover the most popular ensemble learning applications.

 Such models require a large amount of labeled data (think millions of annotated images) to perform optimally.